Tammy Hembrow Flaunts Insane Curves In Plunging White Top And Tiny Thong

 Tammy showed off her famous physique in a scanty all-white ensemble.
 Her tiny top featured two thick shoulder straps and a plunging neckline that exposed much of her cleavage.
 The garment's cropped body accented her chiseled core.

-She teamed the number with a matching high-waisted thong, that easily showcased her bodacious booty and curvy hips.
+She teamed the number with a matching high-waisted thong that easily showcased her bodacious booty and curvy hips.

-The model finished the look off with a white sneakers, ankle-high socks, and a single wristband.

-The motivational series looked to be a huge hit with social media users, as it amassed more than 120,000 likes in just two hours of being live.
+The motivational series looked to be a huge hit with social media users, as it amassed more than 120,000 within just two hours of being live.
 Hundreds of fans also conveyed their admiration for the model, her beauty, and her body in the comments section.

 "You are on a whole different level my queen," one Instagram user wrote, following with a gray heart emoji.